Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 - two types of processes
   - privileged process
-    - userId: 0
-    - bypass all kernel-level permission
+    - userId: 0- - bypass all kernel-level permission
     - default user of Docker container
   - unprivileged process
-    - userId: any number except 0
+    - userId: any-number except 0
     - must go through permission check
-  - Any change made inside the container as a root user does not affect the host machine, except using volume.
+  - Any change made inside the-container as a root user does not affect the host machine, except using volume.
 - Running a container with a nonroot user
   - `--user` option on `docker run`
   - `--cap-drop`, `--cap-add` on `docker run` \